alexpanter/Hazel/README.md

 private or commercial use shall refer to the original github repository for Hazel Engine.

-I explicitly revoke all rights to the files in this repository, and shall refrain from quoting myself as its author.
+I explicitly abandon all rights to the files in this repository, and shall refrain from quoting myself as its author.